azimuth-cloud/cluster-api-addon-provider/README.md

 [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)
 for defining addons for [Cluster API](https://cluster-api.sigs.k8s.io/) clusters.

-The resources that this provider exposes differ from the [Cluster API ClusterResourceSet](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set.html) in the following significant ways:
+The resources exposed by this provider differ from the [Cluster API ClusterResourceSet](https://cluster-api.sigs.k8s.io/tasks/experimental-features/cluster-resource-set.html) in the following significant ways:

-  1. It supports reconciliation, i.e. the resources on the target cluster are updated when the addon resource is modified. `ClusterResourceSet` is a one-shot dump of manifests onto the target cluster.
+  1. They support reconciliation, i.e. the resources on the target cluster are updated when the addon resource is modified. `ClusterResourceSet` is a one-shot dump of manifests onto the target cluster.
-  2. It can install addons using Helm charts as well as plain manifests.
+  2. They can install addons using Helm charts as well as plain manifests.
   3. Addons are able to access information about the Cluster API cluster and use it to generate configuration (e.g. Helm values or manifests).
+     This is especially useful for values that are unknown at the time the addon resources are created, e.g. the ID of a network that is created by an infrastructure provider.

+The Cluster API addon provider currently supports two sources:

+  * A Helm chart from a [chart repository](https://helm.sh/docs/topics/chart_repository/)
+  * Vanilla manifests

+Additional sources (e.g. `Kustomization`s) and chart sources (e.g. fixed URLs and OCI repositories) may be added in the future.

 ## Installation